Towards a unified user modeling language for engineering human centered AI systems: A unified user modeling language

 \subsection{Abstract syntax: The unified user metamodel}

 We begin by defining the abstract syntax of the user modeling language, formalized as a metamodel and represented, as usual, using the UML class diagram notation.
 As starting point for the metamodel, we took the results from the conducted SLR \cite{zenodo} as it provided a list of user dimensions and a classification for these.
 We have then extended such list of dimensions, e.g. by proposing the additional category "Culture", as it is regarded as another important source of influence of the user \cite{culture,humanspects}, but was missing from the reviewed literature.
+In some cases, dimensions are shared by multiple categories (e.g. age fits in both "Personal Information" and "Accessibility"), yet we present them as part of the most fitting one for convenience.

 Figure \ref{fig:highlevel} depicts a high-level view of the metamodel, showcasing the main categories that characterize a user.
 Note that all categories (and the dimensions within) are optional as users may decide not to disclose that information or, in automatic profiling methods, we may not know them from the beginning.